-- A5 'Visual impacts' can be minimised by use of appropriate: - Siting of wind farm in relation to significant receptor locations (dwellings, settlements, main roads, etc) and to landform - Size, design and number of turbines - Positioning of turbines in relation to sensitive receptors (eg nearby dwellings) - Positioning of turbines in relation to other turbines - Siting and design of ancillary buildings, power lines, access tracks etc.
+C4 "Visual impacts" can be minimised by use of appropriate:

+- Siting of wind farm, set back of turbines in relation to sensitive receptor locations (dwellings, settlements, main roads, etc) and to landform - Siting to avoid prominent landforms (eg. valley edges, ridges, landmark hills) and their settings - Size, design and number of turbines - Positioning of turbines in relation to sensitive receptors (eg nearby dwellings) - Positioning of turbines in relation to other turbines - Siting and design of ancillary buildings, power lines, access tracks etc.

-(Refer to detailed guidance in; 'Siting and Designing Windfarms in the Landscape' Version 2 SNH May 2014.)
+Refer to detailed guidance in; 'Siting and Designing Windfarms in the Landscape' Version 3 SNH February 2017.2 to the DGWLCS and to Maps 2-5.